-Nick Cattaneo, Architectural Technician, arranged a day doing something which is close to his heart and turned the team into eco-activists.
-We were going to be working alongside Surfers Against Sewage to clean up one of our beautiful local beaches.
+Nick Cattaneo, our Architectural Technician, arranged a team day doing something close to his heart.
+We worked alongside Surfers Against Sewage to clean up one of our beautiful local beaches...

-Surfers Against Sewage have been working since 1990 to create safer, cleaner beaches, and with the help of its organised cleans, and hordes of supporters from all over the UK, arranging a beach clean and working together to make a real difference is easier than you might think.
+Surfers Against Sewage (S.A.S.) have been working since 1990 to create safer, cleaner beaches.
+With the help of its organised cleans, arranging a beach clean and working together to make a real difference is easier than you might think.

 Nick’s daughter is one of 125 regional reps volunteering with S.A.S, raising awareness of the issues the charity are fighting against as well as arranging beach cleans in the Dorset area.
 He and his family are all very active in water-based sports, meaning the beaches are something they hold very dear.
 Nick wants to promote the work that S.A.S are doing and spread the message to protect the environment.

-We were very active in collecting as much rubbish as possible when we got down to the beach via the sand dunes (post an energising cup of coffee and a doughnut from Nicks VW Camper!).
-Wrappers and plastic bottle caps, lots of fishing rope and net, cotton bud sticks, plastic straws and many, many lentil-sized pieces of micro-plastics known as ‘Nurdles’ which are mistakenly eaten by fish and birds.
-Once you’ve learnt to look for them, you will be shocked to see how many you find on your local beach.
+We were very active in collecting as much rubbish as possible when we got down to the beach via the sand dunes (after an energising cup of coffee and a doughnut from Nicks VW Camper).
+We found wrappers and plastic bottle caps, lots of fishing rope and net, cotton bud sticks, plastic straws and many, many lentil-sized pieces of micro-plastics known as ‘nurdles’ which are mistakenly eaten by fish and birds.
+Once you’ve learnt to look for them, you'll be shocked to see how many you find on your local beach.

 The timing was perfect as it coincided with the S.A.S 2017 Autumn Beach Clean series when over 350 beach cleans took place, more than 12,300 people took part and removed and estimated 34,000Kg of marine plastic pollution.
 11450 single use plastic bottles were collected and recycled.
 This sounds impressive, but we could all do more in our own time to increase these figures and do whatever we can to make our oceans safer, not only for the people that visit them, but the wildlife that lives in and around the coasts that are affected by the volume of rubbish and sewage pollution humans dump into the seas everyday.
 If we all took at least one carrier bag, and filled it with rubbish every time we went to the beach, we could make a huge difference to the quality of our beaches and oceans.